tamzid2001/passcracklabtu/README.md

 Download pass crack file:
 git clone https://github.com/tamzid2001/passcracklabtu.git

+Update your current file to be up to date: git pull

 Create a password file;
 htpasswd -sc htpasswd-me alice

+or for MD5:
+htpasswd -mc htpasswd-me alice

 You can add other entries by doing the following (slightly modified) command: htpasswd -s htpasswd-me bob

 ## **Task 1: Password Files**